-The fourth school I went to was ------ School in -----.
+The fourth school I went to was redacted School in redacted.
 My teachers were mostly Falun Gong practitioners.
 On weekends, I was able to see my mom again.
-Because of my father's matter, my mother spent most of her time in ----- at that time.
+Because of my father's matter, my mother spent most of her time in redacted at that time.
 I was happy and thought that I finally would have a place to stay and study.

-One day, a classmate told me that she saw on the Minghui website that Mr. D. X- had passed away as a result of the persecution and that his wife had been arrested.
+One day, a classmate told me that she saw on the Minghui website that [a] Mr. Dawei had passed away as a result of the persecution and that his wife had been arrested.